Admissions Information Checklist

 Attend an Information Session

 Westchester Community College has more than 65 different degree and certificate programs.
 Prospective students are welcome to attend an Information Session hosted by an admissions counselor to learn more about the college, our programs and services.
 For dates, times, locations, and to RSVP:

 High School Transcript/GED Diploma

 All applicants must have their high school send an official transcript to the Office of Admissions located in the Administration Building Room 210.
 Official Transcripts may be sent by mail or by email to HSTranscript@sunywcc.edu.
 Current high school students must submit an official final transcript with date of graduation or bring their original diploma to the college upon graduation as well.
 High School Equivalency Diploma recipients must submit their original GED Diploma and scores.

 Applicants who have attended a prior college must have an official college transcript sent to the Transfer Credit Evaluator in the Registrar’s Office located in the Administration Building Room 107.
-Colleges that are members of the Credentials eScrip-Safe Network (click here for list of participating colleges) may have their transcripts emailed to eTrans@sunywcc.edu.
+Colleges that are members of the Credentials eScrip-Safe Network (click here for list of participating colleges) may have their transcripts emailed directly from their former college to eTrans@sunywcc.edu.

 New York State Public Health laws require all students, regardless of age, enrolling in 6 or more credits must be in compliance with the NYS Meningitis Law and all students enrolling in 6 or more credits who were born on or after January 1, 1957 must provide proof of immunity for measles, mumps and rubella.
 Documentation should be brought, faxed, emailed or mailed to the Student Health Office located in the Student Center Building.
 Click here to download the immunization form.

 Financial aid applications are available through the Financial Aid Office.
 Apply for financial aid early.
 If you have any questions about financial aid, contact the Financial Aid Office at Finaid@sunywcc.edu or call 914-606-6773.

 Advisement and Registration